kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 Optimizations::

-    If you have many slaves is recommended
+    If you have many workers is recommended
         UWSGI:
             set processes to be able handle number of requests dist + dist2 + 10
         DB: